pepperize/cdk-ses-smtp-credentials/API.md

 - *Type:* string

-The username to create a new user if no existing user is given.
+Optional, a username to create a new user if no existing user is given.

 ---